Salvador da Bahia, Brazil

 Program Site: CIEE Study Center in Salvador da Bahia and the Universidade Católica do Salvador (UCSal)

-Eligibility: Minimum 3.0 GPA and two semesters of college-level Portuguese or four semesters of college-level Spanish (or the equivalent).
-USC offers Portuguese, and students are encouraged but not required to take Portuguese in preparation for studying in Brazil.
+Eligibility: Minimum 3.0 GPA and three semesters of college-level Portuguese or four semesters of college-level Spanish (through USC Spanish 240), or the equivalent.
+USC offers Portuguese, and students are strongly encouraged to take Portuguese in preparation for studying in Brazil.

 Description: Salvador da Bahia, located on the coast in northeastern Brazil, was Brazil's capital during much of the colonial period, and today this city of 2.5 million is considered a major center of Afro-Brazilian culture.

-Semester-long courses: All students take Semester Portuguese (3 units), and the CIEE course entitled Faces of Inequality in Brazil and Bahia: Gender, Racism, and Violence (3 units).
+Semester-long courses: All students take Semester Portuguese (3 units), and one of two 3-unit CIEE courses (History of Bahia and Brazil or Faces of Inequality in Brazil and Bahia).
 Students also take 2-3 courses alongside Brazilian students at UCSal.
-This university offers courses in a variety of academic fields, including art history, economics, engineering, gender studies, geography, history, literature, philosophy, and theology.
+This university offers courses in a variety of academic fields, including art history, economics, gender studies, geography, history, literature, philosophy, and theology.

 Students participating in this program are encouraged to consider a minor in Latin American Studies, offered through the Department of Spanish & Portuguese.

 Course Load and Credit: Students can earn a maximum of 20 units per semester or 36 units for the academic year.